The Right Type of Collagen Comforts Aching Joints

-While you may think of collagen as a supplemental nutrient to help restore youthful skin, there are actually different types of collagen with specific roles in the body.
-For joint structure, it is type II collagen.
-In fact, native type II collagen makes up to 90 percent of your articular cartilage – the cartilage in your joints.
+While many people may consider collagen as a supplemental nutrient to help restore youthful skin, there are actually different types of collagen with specific roles in the body.
+For helping preserve cushioning joint structure, it is type II collagen.
+In fact, native type II collagen makes up to 90 percent of the articular cartilage in the joints.
 It is critical for fighting the damage and pain of osteoarthritis, rheumatoid arthritis, and other joint disorders.
 And these disorders are widespread: according to the Centers for Disease Control (CDC), arthritis and other joint disorders are the most common cause of disability among American adults and have been for the past 15 years.

 With that problem mind, researchers enrolled adults in a clinical study who were experiencing joint discomfort, but not currently taking medications.
 They were divided into groups that took either a type II collagen supplement or a placebo for 8 weeks.